haampie/the-brain-game/README.md

 Since the branching factor is high and the game is stochastic, the implementation is a monte carlo simulation with search.
-It's not monte carlo tree search (the branching factor is pretty high, and wins by random play are very rare).
+It's not monte carlo tree search (wins by random play are very rare, so I doubt that works).
 In a simulation, the other player's unknown cards and the pile are shuffled and the other player receives new cards, and from there a win is searched where the game is played with open cards.
 Search has a relatively small budget of max number of nodes to explore, since exhaustive search is rather slow.
 Search is a simple heuristically best-first depth-first search to